google/tachometer/README.md

 Tachometer supports four kinds of time interval measurements, controlled with the `measurement` config file property, or the `--measure` flag.

+If `measurement` is an array, then all of the given measurements will be retrieved from each page load.
+Each measurement from a page is treated as its own benchmark.

 #### Performance API

 Retrieve a measure, mark, or paint timing from the